-Van Buren Boy Lives Out Dream Of Being On American Ninja Warrior Junior
+Van Buren Boy Lives Out Dream, Competes On American Ninja Warrior Junior

-VAN BUREN (KFSM)--For ten seasons, the show American Ninja Warrior has inspired millions of people around the country and world.
+VAN BUREN (KFSM) — For 10 seasons, the show American Ninja Warrior has inspired millions of people around the country and world.
 Matthew Nichols, a 12-year-old Van Buren native, is one of the masses that watch the show.

 But there are still seven years until Nichols can try out to be on his favorite show.
 Until this summer, when American Ninja Warrior Junior filmed its first season.